 English Language Programs

-The English Language Programs is a U.S. Department of State public diplomacy initiative that sends highly trained and qualified TESOL professionals to work at academic institutions around the world.
-Program participants teach English, train teachers, develop academic and cultural programs, and much more.
+The English Language Programs (ELP) is a public diplomacy initiative that sends highly trained and qualified TESOL professionals to work at academic institutions around the world.
+The U.S. Department of State sponsors this program.
+Participants teach English, train teachers, develop academic and cultural programs, and much more.

 Through projects set up by U.S. embassies, program participants work directly with teachers, students, and education professionals across the globe.
 ELP participants not only teach English and train local teachers, but also develop academic and cultural exchange projects that have a lasting impact on the communities in which they live and work.